slarm/slackware-tagfiles/README.md

 Replace the tagfiles with the ones in this repo.

-Optionally, delete all nlot-to-be installed packages.
-This can be done something like:
+Optionally, delete all not-to-be installed packages.
+This can be done with something like:
 ```bash
 cd /opt/slackware64/slackware64 && find ./ -type d -mindepth 1 -maxdepth 1 | while read dir; do
     cat $dir/tagfile | while read pkg; do